lenskit/lkpy/docs/api/batch.rst

 .. py:module:: lenskit.batch

-The :mod:`lenskit.batch` module provides support for applying pipelines to batches of test data, primarily for offline evaluation.
+The :py:mod:`lenskit.batch` module provides support for applying pipelines to batches of test data, primarily for offline evaluation.
+See :ref:`batch` for usage instructions.

 .. autosummary::
     :toctree: